easystats/insight/paper/paper.md

 When fitting any statistical model, there are many useful pieces of information that are simultaneously calculated and stored beyond coefficient estimates and general model fit statistics.
 Although there exist some generic functions to obtain model information and data, many package-specific modeling functions do not provide such methods to allow users to access such valuable information.

 *insight* is an R-package [@rcore] that fills this important gap by providing a suite of functions to support almost any model (see a list of the many models supported below in the **Supported Models** section).
-The goal of *insight*, then, is to provide tools to provide *easy*, *intuitive*, and *consistent* access to information contained in model objects.
-These tools aid applied research in virtually any field who fit, diagnose, and present statistical models by streamlining access to every aspect of many model objects via consistent syntax and output.
+The goal of *insight*, then, is to offer tools that provide *easy*, *intuitive*, and *consistent* access to information contained in model objects.
+These tools aid applied researchers in virtually any field who fit, diagnose, and present statistical models by streamlining access to every aspect of model objects via consistent syntax and output.

-Ultimately, the development of *insight* is in line with the philosophy of the [easystats project](https://github.com/easystats), which is to facilitate and streamline the process of running statistical analysis, interpreting and reporting the results in the R programming language.
+Ultimately, the development of *insight* is in line with the philosophy of the [easystats project](https://github.com/easystats), which is to facilitate and streamline the process of statistical analysis, interpreting and reporting the results in the R programming language.

 ## Getting Up and Running with *insight*

 Built with non-programmers in mind, *insight* offers a broad toolbox for making model and data information easily accessible.
 While *insight* offers many useful functions for working with and understanding model objects (discussed below), we suggest users start with `model_info()`, as this function provides a clean and consistent overview of model objects (e.g., functional form of the model, the model family, link function, number of observations, variables included in the specification, etc.).
-With a clear understanding of the model introduced, users are able to adapt other functions for more nuanced exploration of and interaction with virtually any model object.
+With a clear understanding of the model introduced, users are able to adapt other *insight* functions for more nuanced exploration of and interaction with virtually any model object.

-Thus, building on this starting place, the remainder of the package revolves around two key prefixes: `get_*` and `find_*`.
+Building on this starting place, the remainder of the package revolves around two key prefixes: `get_*` and `find_*`.
 The `get_*` prefix extracts *values* (or *data*) associated with model-specific objects (e.g., parameters or variables), while the `find_*` prefix *lists* model-specific objects (e.g., priors or predictors).
 These are powerful families of functions allowing for great flexibility in use, whether at a high, descriptive level (`find_*`) or narrower level of statistical inspection and reporting (`get_*`).

 \pagebreak